Therapy for Healthcare Providers with Vicarious Trauma in Denver, Colorado

 You moved to Denver for the mountains and the laid-back lifestyle.
 You assumed that coming here would give you the perfect work-life balance, but after living here for a while, you’ve noticed that isn’t exactly what happened.
 You’ve found that the promise of “unlimited PTO” resulted in never feeling like you can take PTO because the stakes are high, you don’t want to appear like someone who doesn’t give work their all, and you don’t want to make things harder on your team.
 You’re worried about disrupting the care of the people who rely on you for their own wellbeing and healthcare.
+Even worse, you’ve found that the stories you’ve heard at work have taken up residence in your own body.
+Even when you do get to the mountains, you can’t enjoy it the way you once did.
+This is the impact of vicarious trauma: You can no longer relax and you find yourself ruminating on and even experiencing the physical impacts of someone else’s traumatic experience.

-Fees and Scheduling in Colorado
+Therapy Fees and Scheduling for Healthcare Providers in Colorado

-Virtual therapy via telehealth in Colorado
+Virtual therapy via telehealth in Colorado.

-$225 for initial session, $200 for ongoing therapy sessions (55-minutes)
+$225 for initial session, $185 for follow-up sessions (55-minute sessions)

-$300 per 90-minute session (EMDR and couples therapy sessions).
+$278 per 90-minute session (EMDR and couples therapy sessions).

 I provide what’s called a “super bill” to simplify using your out-of-network benefits.